mdeagen/nmcuration/weibull/README.md

 ## Introduction

 Dielectric breakdown tests measure the cumulative probability of failure as a function of electric field.
-Insulator materials typically break down under electrical stress following a Weibull distribution.
+Insulator materials tend to break down under electrical stress in a statistical manner following a Weibull distribution.
 As a result, Weibull plots are commonly used in research articles to present experimental data in the Results section.

-The x-axis in a Weibull plot typically follows a logarithmic scale.
-The y-axis is scaled by ln(-ln(1-p)), where p is the cumulative probability of failure.
+The x-axis in a Weibull plot (usually) follows a logarithmic scale.
+The y-axis is scaled by *ln(-ln(1-p))*, where *p* is the cumulative probability of failure.

-While the WebPlotDigitizer allows for logarithmic axis calibration, the tool does not include Weibull axis calibration.
+While the WebPlotDigitizer allows for logarithmic axis calibration, the tool **does not** include Weibull axis calibration.
 Therefore, we must extract the data as a **linear** scale, then convert to probability ourselves.

 ## Linear Calibration of Weibull y-axis

-Typically, the author will label the y-axis with the probability of failure.
-In the end, these probabilities are the numeric values we want to extract as a function of the independent variable (Electric field, typically in units of kV/mm).
+In most Weibull plots, the y-axis label is the probability of failure.
+These values of the dependent variable (cumulative probability) are the numeric values we want to extract as a function of the independent variable (Electric field, typically in units of kV/mm). [**Note:** 1 kV/mm = 1 V/μm = MV/m]

 Here is a conversion table between y-axis labels (probabilities) and the linearized value.
 When calibrating the axis, type the value from the right hand column corresponding to the appropriate label.